Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

 As a final exercise, we test whether the ions, in some cases moving as density peaks along the corrugations of the channel, adhere to a classical Fickian description of solute transport when upscaled.
 The rate of change of the first two moments of the one-dimensional transport statistics are calculated in the limit of large time using

-where $r_{\pm,x}=\boldsymbol{r}_\pm\cdot\mathbf{e}_x$ measures the position of the particles along the channel's axis, and $\mu_{\pm,x}$ and $\sigma_{\pm,xx}^2$ are the mean and variance of the particles' positions, respectively.
-After allowing the particles -- initially concentrated along a channel throat -- to assume their steady-state distribution across the periodic domain, the rate of change of the moments quantify the mean particle velocity, $\bar{u}_{\pm}$, and the effective dispersion coefficient, $D^\mathrm{eff}_{\pm,xx}$.
+where $r_{\pm,x}=\bm{r}_\pm\cdot\mathbf{e}_x$ measures the position of the particles along the channel's axis, and $\mu_{\pm,x}$ and $\sigma_{\pm,xx}^2$ are the mean and variance of the particles' positions, respectively.
+After allowing the particles --- initially concentrated along a channel throat --- to assume their steady-state distribution across the periodic domain, the rate of change of the moments quantifies the mean particle velocity, $\bar{u}_{\pm}$, and the effective dispersion coefficient, $D^\mathrm{eff}_{\pm,xx}$.

-Figure~\ref{fig:RWPT_variance} plots the evolution of the particles' longitudinal displacement statistics, namely the mean $\mu_{\pm,x}$ and variance $\sigma_{\pm,xx}$, for the RWPT simulations for $\varphi=\pi/4$ and $3\pi/4$.
-For all cases, $\boldsymbol{v}$ and $\boldsymbol{E}$ initially redistribute the particles by advective spreading and electromigration, after which the curves approach the scaling for Fickian transport $\langle (r_{\pm,x}-\mu_{\pm,x})^2 \rangle\sim 2 D_{\mathrm{eff},xx}t$.
-For the high-$\Pi$ simulations, the time evolution of $\sigma_{\pm,xx}$ initially fluctuates due to the horizontal compression and expansion of ion plumes as they move through the geometric expansions and constrictions of the channel, respectively.
-These fluctuations are absent in the low-$\Pi$ cases, suppressed by the hopping motion of the ions from charge patch to charge patch and describing transport that is unaffected by the details of the kinematics of $\boldsymbol{v}$.
-The distinguishing characteristic between the statistics for simulations run immediately below and above the transition separating Regimes II and III is the pronounced spread across the $\mu_{\pm,x}$ and $\sigma_{\pm,xx}^2$ curves run at different $\varphi$.
+Fig.~\ref{fig:RWPT_variance} plots the evolution of the particles' longitudinal displacement statistics, namely the mean $\mu_{\pm,x}$ and variance $\sigma_{\pm,xx}^2$, for the RWPT simulations for $\varphi=\pi/4$ and $3\pi/4$.
+For all cases the curves approach the scaling for Fickian transport $\langle (r_{\pm,x}-\mu_{\pm,x})^2 \rangle\sim 2 D_{\mathrm{eff},xx}t$ after an initial transient of advective spreading and electromigration; at high $\Pi$ this transient is marked by fluctuations in $\sigma_{\pm,xx}^2$ as ion plumes compress and expand through the channel corrugations, while at low $\Pi$ the hopping motion between charge patches suppresses these fluctuations.
+The distinguishing characteristic between the statistics for simulations run immediately below and above the transition separating Regimes I and II is the pronounced spread across the $\mu_{\pm,x}$ and $\sigma_{\pm,xx}^2$ curves run at different $\varphi$.
 Right below the transition, the electrostatic forces on the particles weakly bind the ions to the patches of surface charge and pull the ions into or out of regions of significant advection: the velocity and dispersion rates are affected by the location of the surface charge.
 Above the transition, the curves for $\mu_{\pm,x}$ and $\sigma_{\pm,xx}^2$ collapse as electrokinetic drift succumbs to the mechanical driving force.